amnah/yii2-angular/README.md

 ];
 ```

+**NOTES:**
-**NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.
+- Yii won't create the database for you, this has to be done manually before you can access it.

-Also check and edit the other files in the `config/` directory to customize your application.
+- Check and edit the other files in the `config/` directory to customize your application as required.
+- Refer to the README in the `tests` direcotry for information specific to basic application tests.